Phillips Graduate University: History

 In 1971, Clinton E. Phillips and David Jansen, who had worked in the field of family systems theory and family therapy with Paul Popenoe at the American Institute of Family Relations, founded the California Family Study Center.
+Its first location was in Burbank, but it later relocated to campuses in North Hollywood, Encino, and Chatsworth.
 In 1992, the institution was renamed Phillips Graduate Institute and in 2016 it was changed to Phillips Graduate University.
 The university transferred the marriage and family therapy program in 2019 to Campbellsville University which opened an off-campus instructional site, the Los Angeles Education Center, at the former location of Phillips Graduate University.

 Until April 30, 2019, it was accredited by the Western Association of Schools and Colleges.
 It trained more than 2,700 family therapists, and worked in conjunction with the California Family Counseling Center which operated in the same location.

-Presidents at PGU have included Ed Cox (1981-1999), Lisa Porche-Burke (1999-2009), and Yolanda J. Nunn Gorman (2009-2016).
+Presidents at PGU have included Ed Cox (1981–1999), Lisa Porché-Burke (1999–2009), and Yolanda J. Nunn Gorman (2009–2016).